mariam1mourad/implementimi-i-base32-enkoderit-dhe-dekoderit/README.md

 # Usage
 In this project is implemented “Base32 encoder and decoder”.
-In Python there are not any requirements except that u need to have python configured in your device and some of the libraries needed for the file to run.
+In Python there are not any requirements except that u need to have Python configured in your device and some of the libraries needed for the file to run.

 # Language
 We have used programming language Python.